franxX123/fast-react-pizza/README.md

-# fast-react-pizza
+# Frank's Pizzarie
-Fast React Pizza is a pizza delivery service that leverages JavaScript and other popular web technologies such as React framework, Redux Toolkit (global UI state management), Tailwind (styling), and React-Router (routing and API request).
+Frank's Pizzarie is a pizza delivery service that leverages JavaScript and other popular web technologies such as React framework, Redux Toolkit (global UI state management), Tailwind (styling), and React-Router (routing and API request).

 To run this project in your machine, please do the following: